''Oh, I'm begging on my knees

-- In Emperor Mage, Daine is prevented from telling anyone that there's a goddess running around causing havoc.
+- In the third book of The Immortals, Daine is prevented from telling anyone that there's a goddess running around causing havoc.

 - In Ella Enchanted, Ella (who has been given the "gift" of obedience), is ordered to tell no one about this "gift," so of course, she is forced to obey.

 - In the third book of Lynn Flewelling's TamÃr Trilogy, the evil wizard puts one of these spells on the girl he forces the prince to marry, so she can't tell the prince of the wizard's machinations, including the fact that she's only a virgin because the wizard magically recreated her hymen.

 - The Summer Lady had this once in Jim Butcher's Small Favor; she'd been forbidden to talk about something by the Summer Queen.